 Energy eigenstates comprise only a tiny portion of the total Hilbert space of an isolated many-body system.
 It is natural to ask if the (subsystem) thermalization also happens to the typical states, which can be practically obtained by the long-time evolution of some initial non-eigenstate.
-This was proposed in \cite{Goldstein:2005aib} as the {\it canonical typicality} to conjecture that a typical state is locally thermal.
-The subsystem thermalization of a typical state of an isolated system may be understood by treating the subsystem as an open system surrounded by the rest.
-The open system will be expected to equilibrate with the surrounding environment due to their mutual interaction to grow and spread the entanglement across the boundary.
+This was proposed in \cite{Goldstein:2005aib} as the {\it canonical typicality} to conjecture that a typical state is locally thermal.\footnote{{The typical states adopted in \cite{Goldstein:2005aib, popescu2006entanglement, Mueller:2013bww} for non-integrable systems are the Haar-random states from the system's Hilbert (sub-)space.
+However, due to the limited computing power and the purpose of this paper, we will prepare the typical states by evolving the product of on-site random states, which sample the system's Hilbert space well, for a sufficiently long time to saturate the local entanglement.
+This should be sufficient for considering the thermalization of local observables due to the similar mechanism of scrambling by unitary evolution proposed in \cite{Hayden:2007cs, Sekino:2008he}, with supporting examples as demonstrated in \cite{rigol2008thermalization, santos2010onset, kaufman2016quantum}}.} The subsystem thermalization of a typical state of an isolated system may be understood by treating the subsystem as an open system surrounded by the rest.
+The open system is expected to equilibrate with the surrounding environment due to their mutual interaction, allowing the entanglement to grow and spread across the boundary.
 Despite that, the equilibrium state may not be some thermal ensemble state, but some pointer state preferred by the environment's einselection \cite{Zurek:1981xq}.
 This is expected because the environment here is just complementary to the subsystem of a typical state and may not behave as a thermal bath.
-However, inspired by the subsystem ETH, the reduced state to the subsystem of a typical state can look like the reduced state of some thermal ensemble state \cite{popescu2006entanglement, Mueller:2013bww}.
+However, inspired by the subsystem ETH, the reduced state of a subsystem in a typical state can resemble the reduced state of some thermal ensemble state \cite{popescu2006entanglement, Mueller:2013bww}.